 A psychiatrist, psychologist or psychotherapist may help you to feel more positive and overcome feelings of depression.
 This can be particularly helpful when used alongside medication, particularly in more severe cases.
 Sometimes it may be useful if your partner or carer is included in consultations.

 This can be helpful in breaking the circle of negative thoughts, emotions and behaviour patterns that surround depression.
 CBT is currently the most often applied psychological therapy for depression, and many studies have shown it to be effective.

 A trained therapist will encourage you to talk about how you feel about yourself, those around you and the world in general, and to understand how your behaviour affects your feelings and thoughts.
 He or she can help you to make sense of what may seem overwhelming problems.
-This can help you deal with them and break the patterns of behaviour linked to depression.
+An important element in CBT is to systematically and consciously expand pleasant activities.
+This is often quite difficult for a depressed person with Parkinson’s.
+But being active and doing pleasurable things, even on a low level, helps to improve mood.
+This can help you deal with problems and break the patterns of behaviour linked to depression.